MarcelaBarella/books_to_read/README.md

 - Drive: The Surprising Truth about What Motivates Us. *Daniel H. Pink*.
 - Peopleware: Productive Projects and Teams. *Tom DeMarco, Tim Lister*.
 - Startup Engeneering Management. *Piaw Na*.
+- Rework. *Jason Fried, David Heinemeier Hansson*
+- Fearless Change: Patterns for Introducing New Ideas. *Mary Lynn Manns*

 ## Personal
 - Predictably Irrational: The Hidden Forces that Shape Our Decisions. *Dan Ariely*.
+- Apprenticeship Patterns: Guidance for the Aspiring Software Craftsman. *Dave Hoover, Adewale Oshineye*
+- Quiet: The Power of Introverts in a World That Can't Stop Talking. *Susan Cain*

 ## Productivity
 - Deep Work: Rules for Focused Success in a Distracted World. *Cal Newport*.